cstaaben/transit-webApp/README.md

     db_password = "<YOUR_TEST_USERNAME_HERE>"
 ```

-6. Use _php testDatabaseAccessLayer.php_ to test the database and fix any problems.
-7. Run _php loadRoute_ids.php_ to load the route_ids table
+6. Run _php loadRoute_ids.php_ to load the route_ids table.
+7. (optional) Run _php loadRouteGeometries.php_ and set _use_database_for_route_geometry = 'true' in config.ini.
+This will yield better performance at the cost of maintenance - you'll want to run this periodically to keep routes updated.
 8. Check to see if proxies are necessary with _python3 Proxytester.py -d_
-    + if test passes, set _use_proxies = 'false'_ in _config.ini_ and you're done!
+    + if test passes, set _use_proxies = 'false'_ in _config.ini_ and skip to step 11.
-    + else, set _use_proxies = 'true'_ and continue
+    + else, set _use_proxies = 'true'_
-9. Use ProxyTester.py to build a list of proxies that work for you
+9. Use ProxyTester.py to build a list of proxies that work for you.
-10. Use loadProxies.php to upload those proxies to the database
+10. Use loadProxies.php to upload those proxies to the database.

+11. Use _php testDatabaseAccessLayer.php_ to test the database and fix any problems.